exploreazure/50daysofLinux/linuxday2.md

 # 50daysofLinux - Day 2 Sudo

 ## Introduction
 Some system commands require root privileges to execute. ```sudo``` is used to run a command with the security privileges of another user.
+This avoids a permission denied error.

 This article describes how and when to use sudo.